act-rules/act-rules.github.io/pages/examples/element-language.md

 ## No Words

 This `div` element has no most common language because it has no words in it.
-The only [element with the same programmatic language][] is the `img` which has no text node children and no accessible name.
+The only [element inheriting its programmatic language][] from it is the `img` which has no text node children and no accessible name.

 ```html
 <div>